grafinet/php-activerecord/README.md

 ### Delete ###
 Deleting a record will not *destroy* the object.
-This means that it will call sql to delete the record in your database but you can still use the object if you need to.
+This means that it will call sql to delete the record in your database, but you can still use the object if you need to.

 ```php
 $post = Post::find(1);